-We are extremely concerned by the proposed changes and the devastating impact they will have on many unpaid carers.
-We will shortly be launching a campaign calling on the Chancellor to stop these appalling changes from going ahead.
+We are extremely concerned by the proposed changes and the devastating impact they will have on unpaid carers and their families.

-Please note: it is important that carers are aware that the Government’s proposed changes to PIP will not come into effect until November 2026.
+Please note: it is important that carers are aware that the Government’s proposed changes to PIP will not come into effect until November 2026 at the earliest and will affect new claimants and those being reassessed for PIP.

 What you need to know